 This course is an introductory examination of the nature of history and of the methods of historical inquiry.
 Primary emphasis will be given to the following questions: "What is the value of history?" and "Is it possible to really know the past?"
 All of this is examined within the framework of the diverse methodologies historians employ to unearth new evidence that expands and deepens our understanding of the past.
 Students in this course will also begin work on designing and implementing a research plan for their senior paper or project.
+Students will prepare a cover letter and a résumé or curriculum vitae for review by the instructor.
 Prerequisites: At least two history survey courses (HIST 101, 102, 201, 202) and one 300-level elective history course.
 History majors are also required to have satisfactorily completed a minimum 15-page research paper in an upper-division history course of the student's choosing.
 HIST 402.
 SENIOR THESIS/PROJECT.
 3 semester hours.
 This course requires students to apply the craft of historical analysis and writing by developing and completing a research project that culminates in a senior thesis or, in the case of public history students, a senior project.
 Topics will be determined by the instructor in consultation with students.
 This course extends across the semester and should be taken concurrent with HIST 375 or after successful completion of that course.
 Prerequisite or Co-requisite: HIST 375.
 For history majors, satisfactory completion of a second minimum 15-page research paper in an upper-division history course of the student's choosing.
 The student is to make arrangements with a department faculty member to direct the project.
 Course offered on demand.
 HIST 430.
 READINGS IN SPECIAL TOPICS IN HISTORY.
 3 semester hours.
 A flexible course intended to serve as an instrument for examining topics in history of particular interest to students and faculty.
 Emphasis is on readings and intensive study.
 Prerequisites: At least 6 credit hours in history, junior standing and permission of the instructor.
 Offered as needed, with permission of instructor.
 HIST 450.
 INDEPENDENT STUDY.
 1 to 3 semester hours.
 Generally, a student-initiated request for study of a particular aspect of history not usually covered in-depth in a particular course.
 The work will be accomplished under the direction of an advisor, will include weekly meetings and may require completion of a formal paper.
 Offering this course is at the discretion of the instructor.
 Prerequisites: at least 6 credit hours in history, junior standing, and permission of the instructor.
 HIST 480.
 HISTORY AND CONTEMPORARY GLOBAL ISSUES.
 3 semester hours.
 Students will gain an appreciation for the complexity of contemporary issues by investigating them from an historical perspective.
 Specifically, students will apply their historical training to tracing the historical roots of global issues and events to understand how historical events and trends manifest themselves in the contemporary world.
 Primary and secondary sources offering multiple, global perspectives will be utilized to demonstrate an understanding of the complexity and interconnectedness of the contemporary world and its relationship to history.
 This course is a capstone for history and museum studies majors.
 Prerequisite: Senior Standing.
-HUMANITIES HUMA 222-223.
-CULTURAL AND LITERARY HERITAGE OF THE WEST I AND II.
-3 semester hours.
-These courses focus on ideas central to the Western Tradition from its beginnings through contemporary times.
-By critically examining the art, literature, science and philosophy in context of the general history of each period (I: early, Greek, Roman, Middle Ages; II: Renaissance, Age of Enlightenment, Contemporary), patters emerge that help explain our cultural and creative impulses in an historical context.
-Comprehensive history and art texts, as well as representative fictional and non-fictional authors of note from each period, will provide students with a reasonably all-inclusive overview of Western Tradition.
-Learning Outcome: Analytical Reading.
-Prerequisite: ENGL 111.
-HUMA 330.
-CROSS-CULTURAL STUDIES: THE THIRD WORLD.
-3 semester hours.
-This course is an in-depth study of the culture, ecology, politics, economics and language of one particular third world country.
-Countries of study may change with each successive course offering.
-Central to this course will be a week-long trip to a third world nation where students will work with the local populace.
-Prerequisite: Permission of the instructor.
-JOURNALISM Please see ENGLISH for Journalism Studies.
+HONORS HNRS 245.
+HONORS SEMINAR.
+1 semester hour.